 In the case where your child gets injured or sick and needs medical attention, here are some tips:

-- Always have cash with you, as not all hospitals and clinics accept credit cards
+• Always have cash with you, as not all hospitals and clinics accept credit cards

-- Not all doctors and medical staff can speak English, but some major hospitals can
+• Not all doctors and medical staff can speak English, but some big hospitals may be able to assist you.

-- If you’re having language difficulty or facing other complications, you may be able to get help from your home country’s embassy
+• If you’re having language difficulty or facing other complications, you may be able to get help from your home country’s embassy

-- You may want to keep the address and phone number of your home country’s embassy, especially during a natural disaster or crisis
+• You may want to keep the address and phone number of your home country’s embassy, especially during a natural disaster or crisis

 Parks And Recreational Spaces

-Parks are a great way to interact with local children and decompress for both children and adults.
+Parks are a great way to interact with local children and decompress for children and adults.
 Plus, you might find quaint parks tucked in residential areas!
 Some have sandpits, gated areas for tiny toddlers, amusement parks, and community spaces.
 Feel free to picnic on the park grounds (unless there are signs explicitly saying not to).

 Here’s just a sample of the many child-friendly parks in Tokyo.